 An update failed.

 It’s critical to keep WordPress and your WordPress themes and plugins up to date.
-This guarantees that everything works as it should and is an important part of site security.
+This guarantees that everything works as it should and is an essential part of site security.
 But, depending on which plugins and themes you’re using.
 An update may conflict with another plugin, resulting in a malfunctioning website.

 There was a mistake on your host’s part.